 - Image: Choose the Ubuntu Server 20.04 LTS – Gen1 as the image option.

-- Size: Select the size based on your business requirement.
-Click on the see all sizes link to check all the options available.
+- Size: Select the size based on your business requirements.
+Click on the “See all sizes” link to view all available options.

-- Authentication Type: Select the authentication type based on your need.
+- Authentication Type: Select the authentication type that best suits your needs.

 - Username: Provide a username.

-- SSH public key source: Select the default option Generate new key pair.
+- SSH public key source: Select the default option.
+Generate a new key pair.

 - Key Pair Name: Provide a name for the key pair.

-Keep the other tab values as it is, Finally click on the Review + Create button.
+Keep the other tab values unchanged.
+Finally, click the Review + Create button.

-Step-5: It will take a few minutes and then will show you that Your deployment is complete.
-Click on the Go to Resource button to navigate to the Linux Virtual Machine that you have created.
+5. It will take a few minutes to show you that your deployment is complete.
+Click the Go to Resource button to navigate to the Linux Virtual Machine you created.

 {